-B. Prediction of Temperature at weld centre
+B. Prediction of Temperature at Weld Centre

 From the computed results, the temperature at the weld centre for both the pulsed and constant current was plotted.
-Figure 9 shows the values of the same It is seen that when the peak temperature was reached there was not much of a difference between the constant current and pulsed current process.
+Fig. 9 shows the values of the same It is seen that the peak temperature of the pulsed current was more than that of constant current, during the initial heating process the temperature of the pulsed current was lower but as the temperature rose to the melting point the temperature of pulsed current was higher.
+The predicted peak temperature of the constant current process was 1262K and the pulsed current process was 1301K.
+The material was in molten state for 12 seconds and 13 seconds for the constant current and pulsed current process respectively.